Jenniered/CV/README.md

 #### Creativity and problem solving
 As a fundraiser these are vital skills I have demonstrated in order to adapt to the external environment and to keep supporters engaged.

-Due to the drop in income from events during the pandemic, we underwent a restructure at Anthony Nolan and I then led a new stream of the fundraising programme focusing on new product development to find new income.
+Due to the drop in income from events during the pandemic, we underwent a restructure at Anthony Nolan and I then led a new stream of the fundraising programme focusing on new product development to generate new income.

 In the first few months, I led a pilot of a virtual Facebook challenge event which raised £86k.
 Building on this, I launched a second challenge, which exceeded its targets and raised over £200k.
 I raised my income target for new products for the financial year in the first two months and continued to develop the area using learnings.
 This included introducing Zapier as an automation tool so emails could be triggered to leads, as well as developing a full email journey, which increased engagement and conversion to fundraising on further challenges.

 #### Analytic thinking
 I have significant experience of marketing and in my role at Anthony Nolan, I managed digital advertising with a budget of £80k, as well as email marketing.
 I used analysis and insight to deliver integrated marketing campaigns, continually reviewing to ensure they were data-driven.
 In 2019, I oversaw our most successful Great North Run recruitment campaign.

 I used supporter insight to plan audience segmentation, and this was also key to the delivery and innovation for our supporter journeys.
 I encouraged my team to adopt a test and learn approach and we adapted future content on the basis of results analysis.
 For example, A/B testing email subject lines or header images.
+This helped ensure we could continuously improve and optimise results.

 ## Voluntary work and interests
 - I've been a School Governor since February 2020 at Belmont Park School, a community special school for students with social, emotional and mental health issues